You don’t, of course, want to remove too much of the septum.

 is often normal although occasionally affected,

-but it’s mostly the right ventricle that’s
+but it’s mostly the right ventricle that’s affected.

-affected.
-And what happens is these patients
+And what happens is these patients develop malignant

-and sudden death and they often need treatment
+and they often need treatment

-not only for their heart failure, but also
+not only for their heart failure,

-they need an implantable defibrillator.
+but also they need an implantable defibrillator.
 In

 case they develop ventricular fibrillation